nishantc1527/Algorithms-Java/README.md

 # License
 Licensed under [MIT License](https://opensource.org/licenses/MIT).
 That means feel free to add whatever you want if you find it necessary.

-# Explanations

-## Sorting

-Sorting an array is where you convert an array, like [5, 1, 2, 6, 3, 4] to [1, 2, 3, 4, 5, 6].
-As you can see, the second array is in sorted order, where every
-number is larger than the last one.
-There are many sorting algorithms, ranging from O(N<sup>2</sup>), which is slow, to O(N log N), which is fast.
-In some cases, O(N + <some-constant>) is achievable, but they have many flaws.

-### Bubble Sort

-Bubble sort is one of the easiest sorting algorithms, but achives a slow time of O(N<sup>2</sup>).
-The algorithm is as follows: Traverse the array given, and every time you find a larger number followed by a smaller value (which is the wrong order), you swap the two numbers.
-If I take the example from above:

-[5, 1, 2, 6, 3, 4] becomes [1, 5, 2, 6, 3, 4] after 1 swap.
-Then it becomes [1, 2, 5, 6, 3, 4] and then [1, 2, 5, 6, 3, 4] (which is the same as before since
-5 and 6 are in the correct order) and then [1, 2, 5, 3, 6, 4] and finally [1, 2, 5, 3, 4, 6].

-All that is one traversal.
-As you can see, it is still not sorted, because 5 is not in the right place.
-However, after another traversal, it becomes sorted.

-What exactly is the time complexity of bubble sort?
-First of all, each traversal cost O(N) since you go through the entire array.
-The affect of the first traversal is to move the largest number to the end.
-This is because the largest element will always be swapped with the next number if it is not already at the end.